Inedo/inedo-docs/BuildMaster/otterscript/overview.md

 ## Operations {#operations data-title="Operations"}

 Operations are the tasks that the execution engine will run on a server.
-BuildMaster ships with dozens of [built-in operations](/docs/buildmaster/reference/operations) and you can add more through [BuildMaster Extensions](/docs/buildmaster/reference/extensions), to see a list of all of our extensions head over to the [Inedo Den](/den).
+BuildMaster ships with dozens of [built-in operations](/docs/buildmaster/reference/operations) and you can add more through [BuildMaster Extensions](/docs/buildmaster/reference/extensions), to see a list of all of our extensions head over to the [Extensions feed](https://proget.inedo.com/feeds/Extensions).

 Some operations are quite simple (Sleep), while others are quite complex (Synchronize Files across Servers).
 Through a combination of Operations, Scripts, Variables, and Blocks, you will be able to model any plan to deploy an application to an environment.